MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 Assemble the DIT tension.
 This requires:

 * M3 Knurled Bolt 20mm * 1
-* M3 Knulred Nut * 1
+* M3 Knurled Nut * 1
 * M3 Nut * 3
 * Printed Spring Cup * 1
 * Printed Main Frame * 1

 Put the M3 knurled nut on to the M3 knurled bolt and screw it all the way down.
-Push the end of the 3mm bolt through the left hand arm of the body.
+Push the end of the 3mm bolt through the left-hand arm of the body.
 Add two further M3 nuts, the sprint cup with the opening facing to the right, and a further M3 nut.
 The last two M3 nuts need to be adjusted to hold the print cup tight at the end of the M3 knurled bolt.
 The inner M3 nut needs to be pulled into the arm screwing home the bolt.
 See the images below for the detailed construction.